ricardobalk/soseigyo/README.md

 1. Start the containers with `docker-compose up` or `docker-compose up -d`.

 2. Obtain a TLS certificate with certbot.
-You can do this by running `docker-compose exec letsencrypt certbot certonly --dry-run --webroot --rsa-key-size 4096 --agree-tos --email john.doe@example.com -w /var/www/example.com -d example.com -d www.example.com`.
+You can do this by running `docker-compose exec letsencrypt certbot certonly --dry-run --webroot --elliptic-curve secp384r1 --agree-tos --email john.doe@example.com -w /var/www/example.com -d example.com -d www.example.com`.

 Replacing the email address and domain names with your own values, of course.

 If that succeeds, you can remove the `--dry-run` flag and run the command again:

-`docker-compose exec letsencrypt certbot certonly --quiet --webroot --rsa-key-size 4096 --agree-tos --email john.doe@example.com -w /var/www/example.com -d example.com -d www.example.com`.
+`docker-compose exec letsencrypt certbot certonly --quiet --webroot --elliptic-curve secp384r1 --agree-tos --email john.doe@example.com -w /var/www/example.com -d example.com -d www.example.com`.

 3. Edit `config/nginx/sites-available/000-default-https.conf` so it contains the correct domain names, e.g. `example.com` and `www.example.com` and it points to the correct certificate and key files.